rwxrob/bonzai/README.md

   also consistent with the capital "Z" import name of the `bonzai` package.

+* **Regular Expressions Over Usage Notation.**

+  Bonzai takes a fundamentally different approach to the command line and usage documentation.
+Any command line is a minimal domain specific language.
+As such, usage notation simple is not enough.
+Regular expressions allow the quick understanding of what is allowed and should become mandatory learning in a world of minimal domain specific grammars.
+Only the most basic regular expressions are required to produce rich usage strings for any Bonzai command.
+However, those wanting traditional usage notation can easily override the `DefaultUsageFunc` with their own.

 ## Style Guidelines

 * Everything through `go fmt` or equiv, no exceptions